Nigeria, 3 others get Trump’s $639m aid — Nigeria Today

 Nigeria, 3 others get Trump’s $639m aid

+Trump’s announcement came after his administration proposed sharp cuts in funding for the U.S. State Department and other humanitarian missions as part of his “America First” policy.

+Beasley said the agency had worked hard with the White House and the U.S. government to secure the funding, but Trump would insist that other countries contributed more as well.
+(NAN)

-The post Nigeria, 3 others get Trump’s $639m aid appeared first on The Herald Nigeria.
+The post Nigeria, 3 others get Trump’s $639m aid appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share